atlassian/react-sweet-state/docs/introduction/comparison.md

 - debuggability: they both use the excellent Redux Devtools
 - support for state selectors
-- testability: both actions and selectors testing stratigies are the same
+- testability: both actions and selectors testing strategies are the same

 Some of the differences are: